gfiehler/rabbithub_management/README.md

 # RabbitHub UI
+## Authorization
+RabbitHub Management UI is a Rabbitmq_management UI plugin.
+RabbitHub is setup as an admin function.
+For a Rabbitmq user to use the RabbitHub Management Plugin, the user must have the `administrator` tag (role).
+For a Rabbitmq_management user to perform export/import the user must have both `administrator,rabbithub_admin` tags (roles).

 ## Overview Page
 This page will show a list of subscribers, consumers, http post errors summary and environment variable settings.

 The name column for each subscriber is a non-unqiue name that is a combination of the `resource_topic` to the details page.
 A truly unique name would also have to inlcude the callback URL, however that was too long to use in the UI.
 The name is a link to the details page for that Subscriber.

 Import and Export of subscribers can be done via the UI by downloading or uploading JSON files in the following format.
-Note:  This can be used as backup or to migrate subscribers between environments
+Note:  This can be used as backup or to migrate subscribers between environments.

 ```javascript
 {